 The decision about which investigations to perform will be largely determined by the history and examination.

 - FBC, U&Es, ESR, calcium, phosphate and LFTs

 - Vitamin D level

-- PSA test, after appropriate counselling
+- Prostate specific antigen (PSA) test, after appropriate counselling

 - If raised alkaline phosphatase is detected, isoenzymes may be required to discover whether this is from a liver or a bone source

-- Myeloma screen to include serum paraprotein and urinary Bence Jones protein
+- Myeloma screen, to include serum paraprotein and urinary Bence Jones protein

 - Anti-cyclic citrullinated peptide and rheumatoid factor may also be necessary if RA is suspected

 - A plain chest X-ray may be required if bronchogenic carcinoma is suspected

 - A FRAX score to evaluate bone fracture risk may be necessary if osteoporosis is suspected and, if appropriate, a DEXA (dual energy X-ray absorptiometry) scan to assess bone mineral density